 Holocaust: The Germans seal off the Lodz Ghetto.
 The German authorities tell the Council of Elders that they will supply the 230,000 captives with food only if they become a "useful workforce."

-SS-Hauptsturmführer (captain) Rudolf Höss is appointed first commandant of Auschwitz prison camp near the town of Oświęcim in western Poland.
+SS-Hauptsturmführer (captain) Rudolf Höss is appointed the first commandant of Auschwitz prison camp near the town of Oświęcim in western Poland.

 Ireland: The government refuses a British offer of a "defense alliance."
 It re-asserts its neutrality and calls upon the US to guarantee it.

 The 11th Army quickly captures Mingkang, Lion's bridge, and Hsiaolintien.
-The Japanese Army Air Force 3rd Air Brigade, based at Hankow (Wuhan), provides air support for 11th Army during the Tsaoyang-Ichang operation.
+The Japanese Army Air Force 3rd Air Brigade, based at Hankow (Wuhan), provides air support for the 11th Army during the Tsaoyang-Ichang operation.

 April 1940April 1, 1940: Weserubung is a Go

 April 4, 1940: Missed the Bus